skoenig/kochbuch/README.md

 ## Motivation
 Why yet another recipe collection?
 There are already like a bazillion recipe sites and all sorts of online services and apps that let you manage your favorite recipes.

-I want recipes without ads, without push notifications, without registration, without newsletter sign-up pop-ups, and all that other annoying stuff.
+I want recipes without ads, without push notifications, without registration, without newsletter sign-up pop-ups, without tracking, and all that other annoying stuff.

 Also, most popular recipe blogs always have to tell you their whole life story before they can finally get to the point – present a "simple" recipe.